thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide.md

 > _**Note:**_ \
 _If the options are not being presented, you may have missed adding the Cloud Zones to your Project._

-Now that we have our basic machine blueprint, we now need to contrain the deployment to a particular cloud.
+Now that we have our basic machine blueprint, we now need to constrain the deployment to a particular cloud.
 We do this by using the tags that we assigned in the previous steps.

 12. Click on **Cloud_Machine_1** resource in the canvas.
 13. Click on the **Properties** pane.